Datavault-UK/automate-dv/docs/staging.md

 The raw staging table needs to be pre processed to add extra columns of data to make it ready to load to the raw vault.
 Specifically, we need to add primary key hashes, hashdiffs, and any implied fixed-value columns (see the diagram).

+!!! info
+    - Hashing of primary keys is optional in Snowflake
+    - Natural keys alone can be used
+    - We've implemented hashing as the only option, for now
+    - A non-hashed version will be added in future releases

 ### Creating the model header